ColleSerre/ColleSerre/README.md

 23. Program that can determine formulas based on output and parameters using ai

-24. Create a program to sync my github description and google keep note.
+24. Create a program to sync my github description and google keep note. (done and automated using Apple Automator and a calendar event)

+25. Develop a service that you can integrate to websites to mine crypto off clients (piracy/is this even legal?)